 • Compiling embedded code

-• 2 instructions eliminated by Temp Variables Elimination.
+• 2 instructions eliminated by Temp Variables Elimination (6 iterations).

-• 2 instructions eliminated by Single Step Elimination (2 passes, 6 iterations).
+• 1 instructions eliminated by Single Step Elimination (6 iterations).

-• 2 instructions eliminated by Jump Optimization (4 iterations).
+• 1 instructions modified by Loop Optimization (3 iterations).